Transfer Learning in Information Criteria-based Feature Selection: Simulation Studies

-If the parameters of the orthogonal TLCp are tuned according to the rules in Theorem \ref{theorem18}, our orthogonal TLCp estimator can achieve a much lower MSE value than the orthogonal Cp estimator, provided that the true regression model contains several critical features.
-In Figure \ref{figure3}, we compare the MSE performance of the orthogonal TLCp estimator to that of the orthogonal Cp estimator, and detect changes in variance with the task similarity measure $1/\|\boldsymbol{\delta}\|_2$. {In Figure \ref{figure3} (a)}, when the parameters of the orthogonal TLCp model are well-tuned according to the rule in Theorem \ref{theorem18}, the MSE value of the orthogonal TLCp estimator dramatically decreases with the increase of the task similarity measure $1/\|\boldsymbol{\delta}\|_2$.
-However, if we {randomly} tune the parameters of the orthogonal TLCp model, the MSE performance of the resulting estimator will be significantly lower (as opposed to when tuning parameters are well-selected) and will perform slightly better than the orthogonal Cp estimator with the growing value of $1/\|\boldsymbol{\delta}\|_2$.
-These numerical results indicate the effectiveness of the derived parameters tuning rule for the orthogonal TLCp procedure if critical features are found in the true regression model.
+{In Figure \ref{figure3}, we compare the MSE performance of the orthogonal TLCp estimator to that of the orthogonal Cp estimator and detect changes in variance with the task similarity. {In Figure \ref{figure3}(a)}, based on the hyperparameters' tuning rule in Theorem \ref{theorem18}, the MSE value of TLCp dramatically decreases with the increase of the task similarity.
+However, suppose the hyperparameters of TLCp are randomly set.
+In that case, the MSE performance of TLCp is significantly worse than the well-tuned case and performs slightly better than Cp as task similarity grows.
+These numerical results support the theoretical result in Theorem \ref{theorem18} when there exist critical features in the model.}

 {